LennartHennigs/RG35XX-H-Notes/README.md

   | [```vitaquake2```](https://github.com/libretro/vitaquake2)| Quake 2 |
   | [```xash3d_fwgs```](https://wiki.batocera.org/systems:xash3d_fwgs) | Half-Life Engine |

-- Here is a link to a complete list of [available systems of Batocera Linux](https://wiki.batocera.org/systems), which will be larger than for the RG35XX-H but might be helpful.
+- Here is a link to a complete list of [available systems of Batocera Linux](https://wiki.batocera.org/systems), which will be larger than for the RG35XX-H, but still might be helpful.

 ## Configuring Ports

-- Always start by reading the `_info.txt` file in the emulators folder.
+Always start by reading the `_info.txt` file in the emulators folder.

 ### Diablo 1 & Diablo Hellfire - Devilutionx